mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

  * Compiles a list of variables provided by the host model.

- * Compiles a list of variables required to run all schemes in the :term:`CCPP-Physics` pool.
+ * Compiles a list of variables required to run all schemes in the :term:`CCPP Physics` pool.

  * Matches these variables by their ``standard_name``, checks for missing variables and mismatches of their attributes (e.g., units, rank, type, kind).
 Performs automatic unit conversions if a mismatch of units